Blah blah blah introduction

 We have not seen that footage yet.

-Anonymous asked: Your theories are always extremely outlandish even though you "back" it up with loads of evidence.
+Anonymous said: Your theories are always extremely outlandish even though you "back" it up with loads of evidence.
 Very few of your theories have actually ever been correct.

 it would be sort of hard for a group of theories